nomnom88/marviq-spring-testing/Workbooks/Exercise 2 - Spies.md

     }
 ```
 Notice, we are making a real instance of MathUtil by calling the constructor.
-We are then passing that instance to Mockito which wraps it in a Spy layer and gives
+We are then passing that instance to Mockito which wraps it in a Spy (Proxy) layer and gives
 it back to us.
-Finally we inject that spy into our real instance of Service through its constructor.
+Finally, we inject that spy into our real instance of Service through its constructor.

 Run (or preferably debug and step-through) the test.